 Attachment 1 of this notice provides the list of COVID-19 related waivers that the PHA may apply to the EHV.
 PHAs should refer to Notice PIH 2021-14 or its successor notice(s) for detailed information on the individual waivers listed in Attachment 1. b.
 Required partnerships with the CoC and other organizations for direct referrals and services EHVs are one of several resources that communities can use to house individuals and families who are experiencing homelessness or have unstable housing.
+To ensure that the c.
+Admissions process - Direct referrals from the CoC and other partnering organizations assistance.
+CoC partners may also support applicants through the application process and attend meetings with applicants and PHAs to aid individuals and families through the admissions process d.
+Required housing search assistance

-To ensure that the EHVs assist families who are most in need, PHAs are required to work with community partners to determine the best use and targeting for the vouchers along with other resources available in the community.
+EHVs assist families who are most in need, PHAs are required to work with community partners to determine the best use and targeting for the vouchers along with other resources available in the community.